 - You would need more contextualization in your security event processing and alerting.

-- You might be seeking less costs than with traditional SIEM solutions.
+- You might be seeking fewer costs than with traditional SIEM solutions.

 This list on SIEM, SOAR, and XDR use cases isn’t definitive.
 Instead, it is only meant to get you started on the decision-making process.
 You can always learn more in our SIEM Buyer’s Guide or our SOAR Buyer’s Guide.